General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 The Latin American and Iberian Studies (LAIS) collection supports research and instruction for the interdisciplinary LAIS Program up to the Masters level; it also supports the research of faculty and students through the PhD level who are actively working on LAIS topics in departments across the Division of Humanities and Fine Arts, and the Division of Social Sciences.

-Materials supporting the Spanish and Portuguese Department are addressed in the Collection Development Policy for Hispanic Literature.
+Materials supporting the Spanish and Portuguese Department are addressed in the Collection Development Policy for Spanish and Portuguese.
 Materials focusing on Chicanos or Latinos living in the United States are addressed in the Collection Development Policy for Chicano Studies.
 Materials relating to the US-Mexico border region are selected in conjunction with the specialist for Chicano Studies.

 We actively collect in Anthropology, Art History, Economics, Film and Media Studies, Geography, History, Political Science, Sociology, and Religious Studies.
 We also collect materials from Nuevo Leon, Mexico (see Systemwide and Other Resources for more information).